-The application of this policy extends to clergy, employee and volunteer behaviour within the context of their role within the Church: within the physical boundaries of CAM (e.g. churches, parish halls, presbyteries); beyond the physical boundaries including pastoral support, visitation or outreach on non-church property (e.g. hospitals, detention centres, prisons, homes), online or via digital environments and while travelling outside the Archdiocese whether locally, interstate or overseas.
+The application of this policy extends to clergy, employee and volunteer behaviour within the context of their role within the physical boundaries of the Partnered Parishes (e.g. churches, parish halls, presbyteries and schools); beyond the physical boundaries including pastoral support, visitation or outreach on non-church property (e.g. aged care centres, homes and more generally within our wider communities), online or via digital environments and while travelling outside the Partnered Parishes.